Guavabanana/IAR-EWARM/README.md

         for Windows: press Ctrl + H

 find the variable name "sample1" and replace "sample1" as "sample2".
 Next, save all files.

+Step6:  Close all files.
+Open Project.eww through IAR EWARM workbench.

+Step7:  In the IAR EWARM workspace, right click on "sample2".
+Click_Rebuild All_ on the menu.

+Step8:  Done!